Habakkuk Crabb

-Habakkuk Crabb (1750–1794) was a dissenting minister.
+Habakkuk Crabb (1750–1794) was a dissenting British minister.

 Youth

 Crabb was born at Wattisfield, Suffolk, in 1750, being the second youngest of fifteen children.
 His father, Denny Crabb, was a deacon of the congregational church at Wattisfield.
 He was a man of private property, who, as his family grew in number, was obliged to farm one of his estates and became a maltster.
 Habakkuk was a pupil of John Walker, congregational minister at Framlingham, and in 1766 Crabb proceeded to Daventry Academy under Caleb Ashworth.
 He injured his constitution by close study.

 Career

 Leaving Daventry in 1771 he became minister at Stowmarket, where he was ordained on 3 June 1772.
 In 1776 he moved to Cirencester, and then to Devizes, as assistant to his brother-in-law, John Ludd Fenner, in 1787.
 On 25 February 1789, upon the death of Thomas Harmer, Crabb undertook the pastorate at his native place, but his theology (he was probably an Arian) was too latitudinarian for the congregationalists of Wattisfield; he resigned the charge on 15 August 1790, and became minister at Royston.
 The more orthodox portion of the congregation quietly seceded.
 Crabb was much beloved by his own people, and esteemed by all.
 He died after a short illness on 25 December 1794.
 Robert Hall delivered a funeral oration on New Year's Day 1795, assisted by another family friend, John Towill Rutt of London.
 Hall stated: